Water-Systems-Management-UCM/OpenAg_Docs/source/ModelRuns/model_runs.rst

 To delete a model run while viewing it, click the :code:`Delete this model run` button with the trash can icon near the top of the page.
 It will then change to say :code:`Click to confirm deletion` for five seconds.
 If you click it again, the model run will be permanently and irreversibly deleted.
 If you do not click it again, it will change back to its original state and will remain available for viewing.
-Model runs may also be deleted from the :ref:`model run listing` page.
+Model runs may also be deleted from the :ref:`model run listing <FindingModelRunsDoc>` page.

 .. index::